LucasDelfino92/morrowindsharp/mw#.md

   - [ ] 00 BTBGI
   - [X] 00 BTBGI No RAB
   - [X] 01 BTBGI Loot Patch
-- If you've installed MM - Enhanced Detection and/or Ashfall earlier, make sure to install the respective patches from this mod's page.
+- If you've installed MM - Enhanced Detection, Realistic Repair Add-on, and/or Ashfall earlier, make sure to install the respective patches from this mod's page.

 [**Balanced Passive Races and Birthsigns**](https://www.nexusmods.com/morrowind/mods/47782)
 Rebalance of races and birthsigns, based on BTB's Game Improvements, with permanent abilities in place of powers or spells.